lcsvcn/fleet-manager/README.md

 ### Prerequisites

-- Node.js: Make sure you have Node.js installed.
+- Node.js: Make sure you have Node.js version 18 installed.
 You can download it [here](https://nodejs.org/).
 - pnpm: Make sure you have `pnpm` installed.
 You can install it globally using the following command:

   ```bash